-While we don’t require newly recruited Support Workers to have any particular qualifications, holding a Diploma in Health and Social Care at level 2 or 3 or an intention to go on to attain one is definitely a positive.
-Currently, we use the Government approved Adult Care Apprenticeships to deliver these qualifications to new recruits, while they work as a Support Worker at the same rate of pay as their colleagues.
+While we don’t require newly recruited Support Workers to have any particular qualifications, holding a Diploma in Health and Social Care at level 2 or 3 or to have an intention to go on to attain one is definitely a positive.
+Currently, we use the Government-approved Adult Care Apprenticeships to deliver these qualifications to new recruits, while they work as a Support Worker at the same rate of pay as their colleagues.

 These qualifications are for people already working in the social care sector who want to demonstrate occupational competence: the behaviour, knowledge and values needed to carry out your role effectively.
 They cover topics such as promoting person-centred approaches, and the principles of safeguarding and protection in health and social care.